 The Canadian treaty creates a PE, and thus a filing requirement, in certain circumstances even in the absence of a fixed office or place of business.
 There are two provisions in the U.S. Canada tax treaty that would trigger an automatic PE in Canada if services are performed in Canada for a significant period of time.

 First, a company or person will be deemed to have a PE in Canada if such person provides services in Canada for 183 days or more in a 12 month period and more than 50% of the gross active business revenue of the business is derived from services rendered in Canada.
-This provision is meant to trigger PE treatment for the one owner professional service provider or self-employed consultant providing services in Canada for a significant time.
+This provision is meant to trigger PE treatment for one-owner professional service providers or self-employed consultants providing services in Canada for a significant time.

-Regardless of these treaty exemptions, Canadians who make payments to non-residents (other than employees) for income such as fees, commissions or other payments for services rendered in Canada are required to withhold a 15% tax on the gross amount paid.
+Regardless of these treaty exemptions, Canadians who make payments to non-residents (other than employees) representing income such as fees, commissions or other payments for services rendered in Canada are required to withhold a 15% tax on the gross amount paid.
 This is true regardless of whether the services are performed by a company or an individual, and regardless of whether the individual or business has a permanent establishment in Canada under the treaty.
-There are Canadian procedures to eliminate the withholding if the U.S. service provider files certain information and will be truly exempt.
+There are Canadian procedures to eliminate the withholding if the U.S. service provider files certain documentation and will be truly exempt.
 But this has to be filed well in advance of the Canadian payments for services.
-So for example, I have seen a U.S. company that provides power line tree clearing services in Canada on an emergency basis for storm cleanup for Canadian power companies be subject to such withholding taxes.
-The Canadian power company had to withhold 15% on all their payments to this Maine-based company and since they were only in Canada for less than a month, they were exempt under the treaty.
+For example, I have seen a U.S. company that provides power line tree clearing services in Canada on an emergency basis for storm cleanup for Canadian power companies be subject to such withholding taxes.
+The Canadian power company had to withhold 15% on all their payments to this Maine-based company even though the company was in Canada for less than a month and therefore was exempt under the treaty.
 They had to file tax returns well after the work had been done to obtain a refund of all these withheld taxes.

-On January 12, 2016, the CRA released its Non-Resident Employer Certification Program.
+In 2016, the Canadian Revenue Agency (“CRA”) released its Non-Resident Employer Certification Program.
 This program stems from legislative changes proposed by The Department of Finance in 2015 providing relief from Canadian payroll tax withholding to ‘qualifying non-resident employers’ on remuneration paid to ‘qualifying non-resident employees’ for employment duties rendered in Canada.

 - A Certified Non-Resident Employer is exempt from Regulation 102 withholding obligations for qualifying non-resident employees.